fares-ds/Fashion-Class-Classification/README.md

+# Fashion MNIST Readme
+Fashion MNIST is a dataset of 60,000 28x28 grayscale images of 10 fashion categories, with 6,000 images per class.
+It was created as a more challenging alternative to the traditional MNIST dataset, which contains images of handwritten digits.

-# FASHION CLASS CLASSIFICATION
+# Categories

-# STEP #1: PROBLEM STATEMENT AND BUSINESS CASE

-Fashion training set consists of 70,000 images divided into 60,000 training and 10,000 testing samples.
-Dataset sample consists of 28x28 grayscale image, associated with a label from 10 classes.

-The 10 classes are as follows:
+The 10 fashion categories in the dataset are:

-0 => T-shirt/top
+T-shirt/top

-1 => Trouser
+Trouser

-2 => Pullover
+Pullover

-3 => Dress
+Dress

-4 => Coat
+Coat

-5 => Sandal
+Sandal

-6 => Shirt
+Shirt

-7 => Sneaker
+Sneaker

-8 => Bag
+Bag

-9 => Ankle boot
+Ankle boot

-Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
-Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
-This pixel-value is an integer between 0 and 255.
+# Data
+The images in the dataset are 28x28 grayscale, with pixel values ranging from 0 to 255.
+The labels are integers from 0 to 9, representing the respective fashion categories.

+# Usage
+Fashion MNIST can be used for various machine learning tasks, such as image classification, object detection, and segmentation.
+It is a popular dataset for testing machine learning algorithms and is often used as a benchmark for performance.

+# Getting the Data
+Fashion MNIST is available in popular machine learning libraries such as TensorFlow and Keras, and can be easily loaded into your project.
+If you prefer to work with raw data, the dataset can also be downloaded from here.

+# License
+Fashion MNIST is licensed under the MIT license.

+# Conclusion
+Fashion MNIST is a valuable resource for machine learning practitioners and researchers.
+It provides a challenging yet accessible dataset for testing and evaluating algorithms, and can be used for a wide range of tasks.